CSCfi/csc-user-guide/GETTING_STARTED.md

 The part about memorizing some shell commands is what this tutorial is about.
 The steps to take if something goes wrong you probably already know, but are in any case [described below](#starting-over).

-Documentation on Git is available at [www.git-scm.com/doc](https://www.git-scm.com/doc).
-The Git commands introduced in this tutorial come with a link to the corresponding documentation page.
+Documentation on Git, with a reference manual, videos and an external links section is available at [www.git-scm.com/doc](https://www.git-scm.com/doc).
+The Git commands introduced in this tutorial come with a link to the corresponding page of the reference manual.

 ### Obtaining a local copy, i.e. _cloning_ the repository